Chinese units of measurement: Macau

 On 24 August 1992, Macau published Law No. 14/92/M to order that Chinese units of measurement similar to those used in Hong Kong, Imperial units, and United States customary units would be permissible for five years since the effective date of the Law, 1 January 1993, on the condition of indicating the corresponding SI values, then for three more years thereafter, Chinese, Imperial, and US units would be permissible as secondary to the SI.

 Ancient Chinese units

 Length

 Traditional units of length include the chi (尺), bu (步), and li (里).
 The precise length of these units, and the ratios between these units, has varied over time.
 1 bu has consisted of either 5 or 6 chi, while 1 li has consisted of 300 or 360 bu.

+Mass

+Ancient Chinese weight units are mostly defined around the jin or catty.
+Blanks in the table means that the derived unit is not used in the era.

+Time

+For daytime and nighttime units, the following assume a standardized sundown of yǒu shí central 1 kè (19:12 in 24-hour notation).

+Volume

+According to Book of Han, the fundamental unit of volume was the lun (龠), the volume of 1200 grains of proso millet.
+100 lun makes a gě (合), and 10 gě makes a shēng (升, about 1L).
+For dry measure, the dǒu (斗, "ladle"), hú (斛), and shi or dàn (石, "[basket for] a stone['s weight]") were used for larger amounts.

+The amounts of grains were also used as a measure of monthly and annual salary, particularly for official posts in the imperial bureaucracy.

 Modern Chinese units

 All "metric values" given in the tables are exact unless otherwise specified by the approximation sign '~'.
 Certain units are also listed at List of Chinese classifiers → Measurement units.

+The units in the following tables can be grouped into a few types: